HMS-Core/hms-location-demo/hms-location-demo-android-studio/README.md

  * [Sample Code](#sample-code)
  * [Result](#result)
  * [License](#license)

 ## Introduction
 HUAWEI Location Kit sample code encapsulates APIs of the HUAWEI Location Kit.
 It provides many sample programs for your reference or usage.

-You also can use HMS Toolkit to quickly integrate the kit and run the demo project, as well as debug the app using a remote device for free.
-For details, please visit https://developer.huawei.com/consumer/en/doc/development/Tools-Guides/getting-started-0000001077381096.

 ## Getting Started
 We also provide an sample to demonstrate the use of LocationKit SDK for Android.
 This sample uses the Gradle build system.